osswestat/osswestat/OSS_Bibliometrics/README.md

 ### **Data Collection**

-Data collection of R/Python GitHub users and repositories was done through the use of the GitHub API after identifying a registry of GitHub URLs for both package managers
+Data collection of R/Python GitHub users and repositories was done through the use of the GitHub API after identifying a registry of GitHub URLs for both package managers.

 ### **Data Cleaning**